hdc-arizona/ml.arizona.edu/index.md

 ![](cs-logo.png "CS@UA"){width=360px}

-## Machine Learning at the University of Arizona
+## Machine Learning research at the University of Arizona

 ### Faculty